← Back to 史記

 15

 Woding died; his brother Taigeng became Emperor Taigeng.
 Taigeng died and his son Xiaojia ruled.
 Xiaojia died; his brother Yongji became Emperor Yongji.
-Yin's power waned and some lords stayed away from court.
+Yin's power waned, and some lords stayed away from court.

 16

 Yongji died; his brother Taiwu became Emperor Taiwu.
 Taiwu appointed Yizhi chief minister.
 At Bo mulberry and grain sprouted together in the courtyard and in one night grew thick as an arm.
 Taiwu was frightened and asked Yizhi what it meant.
-Yizhi said: I have heard that portents cannot defeat virtue—perhaps your government needs mending?
-Cultivate your virtue, my lord.
+Yizhi said, "I have heard that portents cannot overcome virtue.
+Perhaps there is a flaw in your government?
+My lord, cultivate your virtue."
 Taiwu listened; the strange mulberry died away.
 Yizhi relayed this counsel to Wuxian.
-Wuxian brought order to the royal house and composed Salted Mugwort and Taiwu.
-Taiwu honored Yizhi in the temple as more than a mere minister; Yizhi declined, and the Original Mandate was composed.
+Wu Xian brought order to the royal house and achieved success; he composed Xian Ai and Taiwu.
+Emperor Taiwu praised Yi Zhi in the ancestral temple, speaking of him as more than a mere minister.
+Yi Zhi declined the honor, and Original Mandate was composed.
 Yin flourished again and the lords rallied—hence he is called the Middle Ancestor.

 17